 The EW approach to DWTs remains unchanged since FrontPage 2003, wherein the feature was first introduced.
 I like it and it works well.
 I like the DW version less.
 But, again, this is probably a toss up.
 If I was using DW exclusively I'd adapt.

 Let me add one thing in defense of my use of DWTs.
 DWTs are clearly intended for static sites.
-The critique of DWTs has to do what happens when the page count rises.
+The critique of DWTs has to do with what happens when the page count rises.
 A change to the DWT means that every page attached to the template also gets changed and that means every page must then be uploaded.
 If the site is big, three or four hundred pages, upload times could be annoyingly long.
 (I helped a client with that sort of site and she did not want to use a DWT for just that reason, even though it would have helped in other respects.)

 The annoyance of uploading only occurs, and this is the key point, when the template contains content that constantly changes, such as marketing material in a sidebar.
 My templates do not contain that sort of content.
 When it is necessary, they have PHP includes that load the content.
 Thus I only change a site's DWT when a client asks me to make a structural or design change to their site, not a regular occurrence.
 In addition, even for rich sites the page count is low because a single page can handle multiple functions.
 Very rarely do sites get near 100 pages; the average is something like 40.
 Even when I must modify the template, the impact is modest.